skelton-group/Phonopy-Spectroscopy/Examples/a-SiO2/README.md

 1. Generate displaced structures for the Raman-intensity calculations: `phonopy-raman -d --bands="4 5 6 7 8 9 11 12 13 14 15 17 18 20 21 22 23 25 26 27"`

-2. Run dielectric-constant calculations on the displaced structures (sample VASP input files in the [VASP-Files](./VASP-Files) folder).
+2. Run dielectric-constant calculations on the displaced structures (sample VASP input files in the [VASP-Files](./VASP-Files) folder)

 3. Collect the dielectric constants calculated for the displaced structures: `phonopy-raman -r OUTCAR.*`